davepacheco/sdc-manta/docs/man/man1/manta-adm.md

 the latest images that have been fetched for each service.

 When the first argument is `"coal"`, the command produces a configuration suitable for a small VM-in-a-laptop deployment.
+The configuration is always emitted to stdout.

 When the first argument is `"lab"`, the command produces a configuration suitable for a larger single-server install.
+The configuration is always emitted to stdout.

 The `--from-file=FILE` option can be used to generate a configuration suitable for a much larger deployment.
-This form is somewhat experimental, but attempts to create a deployment that will survive failures of any component, server, or rack.  `FILE` is a JSON file describing the parameters of the deployment, including the number of metadata shards and the set of availability zones, racks, and servers.
-You can omit availability zone and rack information.
-The JSON file should represent a single object with properties:
+This form is somewhat experimental, but attempts to create a deployment that will survive failures of any component, server, rack, or availability zone (if servers are specified in more than one availability zone).  `FILE` is a JSON file describing the parameters of the deployment, including the number of metadata shards and the set of availability zones, racks, and servers.
+You can omit availability zone and rack information, and the tool will generate a configuration ignoring rack-level and AZ-level considerations.

+If `--directory` is not specified and `FILE` specifies servers in only one availability zone, then the configuration will be written to stdout.
+If `--directory` is specified, then output files will be written to files in `DIR` named by availability zone.  `--directory` must be used if `FILE` specifies servers with more than one availability zone.

+The input JSON file `FILE` should contain a single object with properties:

 `nshards` (positive integer)
-  the number of metadata shards to create
+  the number of database shards to create, which is usually one more than the number intended to store object metadata (in order to accommodate jobs and low-volume system metadata in shard 1)

 `servers` (array of objects)
   the list of servers available for deployment